miraheze/statichelp/content/tech-docs/Tech:Adding_a_new_extension.md

 It should be noted that it is a good idea to add any configuration variable the extension adds to [ManageWiki](https://meta.miraheze.org/wiki/ManageWiki) to save the effort of doing that at a later date and be user-friendly.

-If the extension you installed is not indexed by [Codesearch](https://codesearch.wmcloud.org/) yet (e.g. because it's hosted on GitHub), consider adding it to [https://github.com/MWStake/nonwmf-extensions](https://github.com/MWStake/nonwmf-extensions) so it's easier for us to find and fix compatibility issues ahead of time.
+If the extension you installed is not indexed by [Codesearch](https://codesearch.wmcloud.org/) yet (e.g. because it's hosted on GitHub), consider adding it to [https://github.com/MWStake/nonwmf-extensions](https://github.com/MWStake/nonwmf-extensions) (or [https://github.com/MWStake/nonwmf-skins](https://github.com/MWStake/nonwmf-skins) for skins) so it's easier for us to find and fix compatibility issues ahead of time.

 ## See also